 - There are administrative savings, such as streamlining billing, which promotes efficiency and allows employers to devote resources for other uses without jeopardizing health insurance services.

-The Department of Labor's proposed rule modifies the definition of "employer" to include "working owners," allowing self-employed individuals, including real estate professionals, to band together into AHPs, similar to a large employer plan under federal law.
+The Department of Labor's 2018 final rule modifies the definition of "employer" to include "working owners," allowing self-employed individuals, including real estate professionals, to band together into AHPs, similar to a large employer plan under federal law.

-Under the proposed rule, associations of self-employed individuals or small employers could:
+Under the AHP rule, associations of self-employed individuals or small employers could:

 - Form an AHP based on a shared industry (e.g., a national association of carpenters);

 - Form an AHP based on a common geographic area (e.g., a greater metropolitan area chamber of commerce); or